 Content syndication is when third parties republish or share your content.
-You can either publish on a third-party platform or a partner publishes on your behalf.
-This gets it in front of a whole new set of eyes, which in turn accelerates the process of growth.
+You can either publish on a third-party platform, or a partner publishes on your behalf.
+This gets it in front of a whole new set of eyes, which accelerates the growth process.

 What does content syndication look like?

 Content syndication can occur in many forms.
 This includes:

 - Blog/SEO – this looks like a guest post, but it can either be original or reposted content from your website.